 Once the soup has simmered with the bone for 30 minutes, add in the drained beans.
 Cook with the lid skewed or cracked about an inch for 1 hour and 3o minutes or up to 2 hours.

 After the time is up, the beans will be super soft and tender and the ham can easily be picked from the bone.

 Remove the ham bone and add back any ham that didn’t already come off during cooking.
 You will also want to remove and discard the bay leaf and thyme stems.

 Season the soup with kosher salt and freshly ground black pepper to taste.
 For me it was about 1 teaspoon kosher salt and 1/4 teaspoon black pepper.

-Lastly, grab your potato masher and mash the beans a few times.
+Grab your potato masher and mash the beans a few times.
 Mashing the beans will help make this soup thicker.